Tilkut

-Tilkut (Magadhi: 𑂞𑂱𑂪𑂍𑂴𑂗) also known as tilkoot, tilkatri, tilkutam, palala, gajak, tilpatti, is a sweet made in the Indian states of Bihar, Jharkhand.
+Tilkut (Bhojpuri/Magahi: 𑂞𑂱𑂪𑂍𑂴𑂗) also known as tilkoot, tilkatri, tilkutam, palala, gajak, tilpatti, is a sweet popular in the Indian states of Bihar, eastern Uttar Pradesh and Jharkhand.
+It is popular in the Bhojpuri and Magahi regions.

 History

 Tilkut is especially made and eaten during Sakraat or "Makar sankranti" festival.
 It is made of pounded 'til' or sesame seeds (Sesamum indicum) and jaggery or sugar.
-The best tilkut is said to be from Gaya and is native to Magadh region only.
+The best tilkut is said to be from Gaya.
 Reference to this dry sweet is found in the Buddhist literature as palala.
 It was initially produced in the princely kingdom of Tekari in Ramna, Gaya, and has a 150-year history.
 The king allegedly cherished tilkut and promoted the craft of creating them.

 Types of Tilkut

 Normally, three types of tilkuts are available — the refined sugar tilkut is white in colour, the shakkar tilkut is made of unrefined sugar and is light brown in colour and the gur tilkut is made of jaggery and is dark brown in colour.
 Each of these varieties has its own flavour.
 The circular shaped savoury is called tilkut and the smaller nut-sized ones are called tillouri.

 Winter is the period when sugarcane is harvested.
 It is also when large quantities of tilkut are made in many towns and even villages.
 However, as the demand persists throughout the year, smaller quantities are made round the year.